francescomalatesta/weekend-learning/README.md

 #### Protocols

 - **_OAuth2_**: *OAuth2 is an open standard for authorization.
 It's used to log users into third party services without exposing sensible credentials, like passwords.
 This [article on DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) is a very good overview on the subject, and the [OAuth2 Framework specification](http://tools.ietf.org/html/rfc6749) describes everything in depth.*;
+- **_HAL_**: * HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API.
+Adopting HAL will make your API explorable, and its documentation easily discoverable from within the API itself.
+In short, it will make your API easier to work with and therefore more attractive to client developers.
+APIs that adopt HAL can be easily served and consumed using open source libraries available for most major programming languages.
+It's also simple enough that you can just deal with it as you would any other JSON.[HAL specification](http://stateless.co/hal_specification.html)*;

 #### PHP